 (Hydrophobic TMC treatment based in Hydrocarbon solvent) - Designed for accidental water damage

 (Butylene polymer in hydrocarbon solvent) - Designed for moderate protection

-(Hydrophobic/Oleophilic Siloxane based in Hydrocarbon solvent) - Designed for IPX-7 level protection and beyond
+(Hydrophobic/Oleophilic Siloxane based in Hydrocarbon solvent) - Designed for up to IPX-6 level protection

 (Hydrophobic/oleophobic acrylate based in fluorosolvent) - Designed for conformal coating like barrier properties but can be sprayed